 Ever feel like choosing a diaper is like navigating a labyrinth of trendy words and catchy claims?
 The industry is swarming with greenwashing and misleading marketing, so I’m here to guide you through this crazy maze.
-I care a lot about the products I put on my babies, so when I asked my community what are the most non-toxic diapers, I decided to put all the responses to the test.
+I care a lot about the products I put on my babies, so when I asked my community about the better options they were turning to for diaper changes and what brands were the making the best non toxic diapers, I decided to put all the responses to the test.

-I’m ranking Coterie, Huggies Special Delivery, Dyper, Pampers Pure and Millie Moon based on how green and clean they really are.
+So, I’m ranking these non toxic diapers, Coterie, Huggies Special Delivery, Dyper, Pampers Pure and Millie Moon, based on how green and clean they really are.
+If you're like me and just want a straight answer about the best diapers without the overwhelm, you're in the right place.

 But first, WTF are ECF, TCF and PFAS?

-Let’s discuss what exactly the buzzwords around bleaching in diaper manufacturing actually mean.
+Now, let’s discuss what exactly the buzzwords around bleaching in diaper manufacturing actually mean.
 ECF, or Elemental Chlorine Free, means the diaper materials were bleached with chlorine dioxide instead of elemental chlorine, which is a chlorine derivative.
-Trace amounts can remain in these materials as a result.
+And trace amounts can remain in these materials as a result.
 TCF, or Total Chlorine Free, means the diaper was bleached using a process that does not use chlorine or chlorine derivatives.
-If given the choice, I feel safer going with TCF so that I can be sure chlorine bleaching was not part of the process at all.
+If given the choice, I feel safer going with TCF diapers so that I can be sure chlorine bleaching was not part of the process at all.

 Next, let's review what PFAS “Forever Chemicals” are and why they matter.
-These chemicals are considered toxic to our bodies, potentially remaining for years or decades, and are awful for the environment.
-The health effects are found to be vast, including reduction in immunity, increased risk of allergies, metabolic and cardiovascular disease, lowered fertility and disrupted thyroid function.
+Experts widely recognize these chemicals as toxic to our bodies.
+And they can stick around for years—or even decades—and do serious damage to the environment.
+The health effects include a lot of issues, like reduced immunity, a higher risk of allergies, metabolic and cardiovascular disease, lowered fertility, and disrupted thyroid function.
 Mamavation recently conducted a study detecting PFAS in 15 of 65 diapers it tested.
-I only included diapers that had no PFAS “Forever Chemicals” detected for this comparison.
+I only included non toxic diapers that had no PFAS “Forever Chemicals” detected for this comparison.

 Coterie: Total chlorine free.
 Latex free.
 Fragrance free.
 Lotion free.
 Rubber free.
 Dye free.
 Alcohol free.
 Paraben free.
 Phthalate free.
 Clinically proven hypoallergenic.
 Dermatologist-tested.
 No brighteners.
 No animal testing.
 They are the only brand to release a public Diaper Safety Report.
 5/5